Kangra, Himachal Pradesh: Visitor attractions

-Many ancient temples such as the Jawalaji, Chamunda Devi temple, Chintapurni temple, Baba Baroh and Baijnath temple are located here.
+Many ancient temples such as the Kangra Śvetāmbara Jain Temple, Jawalaji, Chamunda Devi temple, Chintapurni temple, Baba Baroh and Baijnath temple are located here.

 Gopalpur Nature Park in Gopalpur village has tea gardens.

 Mcleodganj near Dharamshala is the home-in-exile to the Dalai Lama.
 The Bhagsunag Temple is located there.
 The Himachal Pradesh Cricket Association Stadium in Dharamshala is also an attraction because of its location in front of the snow-capped mountains and is the highest altitude international cricket ground in the world.

 Demographics

 The 2001 India census states that Kangra had a population of 9,154.
 Males constitute 50% of the population and females 50%.
 Kangra has an average literacy rate of 83%, higher than the national average of 59.5%: male literacy is 85%, and female literacy is 81%.
 In Kangra, 10% of the population is under 6 years of age.